SourceCodeCodex/jFamilyCounselor/README.md

 Notes:
 - using a Java version > 16 with any Eclipse version <= 2023-03 R is impossible due to a bug that was addressed [here](https://github.com/eclipse-jdt/eclipse.jdt.core/issues/962)
 - using 2023-06 R might have a bug as the build path appears as incomplete and XCore's binaries from the `/lib` directory need to be manually specified
+- the implemented analyses perform heavy computations and use a lot of memory and CPU.
+It is recommended to allocate at least 6GB RAM for the Eclipse application that runs jFamilyCounselor in order to obtain results in a feasible amount of time
 ## Setup

 jFamilyCounselor is developed using the [XCore](https://github.com/SourceCodeCodex/XCore) framework.
 In order to install XCore copy the [binaries](https://github.com/SourceCodeCodex/XCore/tree/master/latest) in the **dropins** folder of Eclipse.